certara/pyDarwin/docs/Glossary.rst

    ALAG[2] -> "(0,1) ;; initial estimate for ALAG1"

-the text "ALAG[1]" in the template file would be replaced by "ALAG1=THETA(ALAG)" and the "ALAG[2]" text in the template would be replace by "(0,1) ;; initial estimate for ALAG1".
+the text "ALAG[1]" in the template file would be replaced by "ALAG1=THETA(ALAG)" and the "ALAG[2]" text in the template would be replaced by "(0,1) ;; initial estimate for ALAG1".
 This would result in syntactically correct NMTRAN code (except that the index to THETA is still a text string).
 The appropriate index for THETA can be determined only after all the features/token sets are selected.
 This is handled by ``pyDarwin``.
 Similar logic (ETAs index by text strings, which are replaced by integers) applies for ETAs and EPSs.
 It is most convenient to use the :ref:`token stem<token stem>` to